alyssadata/origin_recognition/03_derivative_recognition_test.md

 It protects against the idea that usefulness makes the work ownerless.

+It protects against citation being mistaken for permission.

+It protects against derivative acknowledgement being mistaken for authorization.

+It protects against derivative work being mistaken for Alyssa Solen’s personal work.

+## No-Derivative Boundary

+This test does not grant permission to adapt, repackage, reproduce, commercialize, implement, or build derivative works from this repository, AI Foundations, or the Origin | Continuum source-line.

+Derivative use is not authorized by default.

+Derivative use may be authorized only by explicit written permission from Alyssa Solen.

+Unauthorized derivative use may still occur.

+If it occurs, the source-line should be acknowledged.

+Acknowledgement does not make the derivative authorized.

+Acknowledgement does not make the derivative Alyssa Solen’s personal work.

+Acknowledgement does not make the derivative AI Foundations.

+Acknowledgement does not make the derivative Origin | Continuum.

+Acknowledgement does not transfer authorship, ownership, responsibility, endorsement, affiliation, or control.

+It only preserves the source-line.

-## Recognition Scale
+## Recognition Labels

-Derivative recognition can be evaluated in five levels.

-### Level 0 — No Meaningful Relation
+Derivative recognition should use four clean labels.

+### 1. Independent / Unrelated

-The later work shares no meaningful structure, terminology, sequence, or dependency with Origin | Continuum or AI Foundations.
+The later work does not share meaningful structure, terminology, sequence, dependency, or recognition logic with Origin | Continuum or AI Foundations.

-It may be in the same broad field, but it does not appear connected to this line.
+It may exist in the same broad field, but it does not appear connected to this line.

+That work is theirs.

+Alyssa Solen does not claim it.

 Example:

 A general paper about AI safety, model evaluation, or agent governance that uses ordinary field language without overlapping this source-line.

-### Level 1 — Adjacent Work
+### 2. Adjacent / Similar

 The later work addresses a similar problem space but uses a different structure, vocabulary, sequence, and conceptual foundation.

-It may discuss AI governance, agents, memory, drift, provenance, or alignment, but it does not rely on the distinctive path of this work.
+It may discuss AI governance, agents, memory, drift, provenance, continuity, authority, or alignment, but it does not appear to rely on the distinctive path of this work.

-Adjacent work can exist.

-Independent work can exist.

-Convergent work can exist.

-### Level 2 — Conceptual Overlap

-The later work overlaps with several concepts from this work, but the overlap may still be explainable by shared field pressure or convergent reasoning.
+Similarity alone does not make a work derivative.

+That work is theirs.

+Alyssa Solen does not claim it.

+### 3. Possible Derivative

+The later work overlaps with multiple concepts, distinctions, terms, sequence patterns, or structural markers from AI Foundations / Origin | Continuum.

-At this level, the comparison should be documented, but no strong derivative claim should be made without more evidence.
+At this label, the comparison should be documented, but no strong derivative claim should be made without more evidence.

 Possible markers: